suncoast-devs/handbook/lessons/sql-joins/lecture.md

 # SERIAL Data Type

 - Databases provide their own way of supplying a unique value for each row in the database.
-- In `Postgres` We call this SERIAL column.
+- In `Postgres` we call this the SERIAL column.
 - A `SERIAL` data type will begin at `1` and increase for each new row.
 - Values are never reused or repeated.